thomassuedbroecker/TempTracker_IoTBluemixMFPSample/README.md

 ### 3.1 Bluemix App related

    1. Get the TI Sensor and connect to IoT Cloud ( https://developer.ibm.com/recipes/tutorials/connect-a-cc2650-sensortag-to-the-iot-foundations-quickstart/ )
+   2. In case you don't have a real Sensor you can use alternative : https://quickstart.internetofthings.ibmcloud.com/iotsensor/ in the upper left corner is the DeviceID you later must use inside Node-RED for the IoT-Node.
-   2. Get a Bluemix Account (https://console.ng.bluemix.net)
+   3. Get a Bluemix Account (https://console.ng.bluemix.net)
-   3. Instantiate IoT Foundation Starter + add Text2Speech service (https://console.ng.bluemix.net/catalog/starters/internet-of-things-foundation-starter/)
+   4. Instantiate IoT Foundation Starter + add Text2Speech service (https://console.ng.bluemix.net/catalog/starters/internet-of-things-foundation-starter/)
    (https://console.ng.bluemix.net/catalog/services/speech-to-text/)

 ***